MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

 ```
 By default, INSTALLED_APPS contains the following apps, all of which come with Django:

-django.contrib.admin – The admin site. we will use it shortly.
+django.contrib.admin – The admin site. we will use it shortly(Provides ADMIN Panel).
 django.contrib.auth – An authentication system.
 django.contrib.contenttypes – A framework for content types.
-django.contrib.sessions – A session framework.
+django.contrib.sessions – A session framework..
 django.contrib.messages – A messaging framework.
-django.contrib.staticfiles – A framework for managing static files.
+django.contrib.staticfiles – A framework for managing static files(HTML,CSS,JS).

 These applications are included by default as a convenience for the common case.